-Using the outputs of the proposed algorithm, the object length, $L$, is defined as:
+Using the outputs of the Mediatrix filamentation method, the object length, $L$, is defined as:

-The points $\vec{F}^1_j$ and $\vec{F}^2_j$, represented in Fig. 1(D) for $j=7$, are defined as the two extreme pixels from the set of points along the perpendicular bisector associated to $\vec{n}_j$.
-Using those points, it is possible to measure the average thickness $W$:
+The points $\vec{F}^1_j$ and $\vec{F}^2_j$, represented in Fig. 1(D) for $j=7$, are defined as the two most distant points from the set of pixels along the perpendicular bisector associated to $\vec{n}_j$.
+Using those points, it is possible to estimate the average thickness $W$:

-For arcs constructed from circle segments, all perpendicular bisectors intercept at the center of curvature.
-Therefore, we may define as the object center of curvature the average of the points $C_{ik}=(x_{ik},y_{ik})$ generated by the intersection of the lines in the $\vec{n}_i$ and $\vec{n}_k$ directions.
-The center coodinates $C_a=(x_a,y_a)$ are given by:
+For arcs constructed from circle segments (as in the case of the ArcEllipse shape \cite{arcfitting}), all perpendicular bisectors intercept at the center of curvature.
+Therefore, we may define as the object center of curvature the average of the points $C_{ik}=(x_{ik},y_{ik})$ defined by the intersection of the lines in the $\vec{n}_i$ and $\vec{n}_k$ directions.
+The center coodinates $C_a=(x_a,y_a)$ are thus given by:

-An alternative way to define a curvature center is using the median intercept point $C_m=(x_m,y_m)$, where $x_m$ is defined as the median of the values of $x_{ik}$ and $y_m$ is given by the median of $y_{ik}$.
+An alternative way to define a curvature center is by using the median intercept point $C_m=(x_m,y_m)$, where $x_m$ is defined as the median of the values of $x_{ik}$ and $y_m$ is given by the median of $y_{ik}$.

 From these two ``center of curvature'' definitions we may assign a curvature radius $R_a$ and $R_m$, associated to $C_m$ and $C_a$, as the distance from the first Mediatrix filamentation point $M^1$ to $C_m$ or $C_a$ respectively, i.e., $R_a= |\overline{M^1 C_a}| $ and $R_m= |\overline{M^1 C_m}| $.